-Small Business Management
+Small Business Management BSAD-212 3 hours

 This course examines the role of small businesses in today's economy which will aid the student in preparation for business ownership and to aid in present ownership of a business.
 Strategies, objectives, dangers, management, relations, purchases, finances, legalities, locations, facilities, budgets, risk, inventories, laws and regulations of small business ownership are studied.